flare-foundation/fast-updates/go-client/README.md

 ## Configuration

-The configuration is read from a `toml` file.
+The configuration is read from a `toml` file and/or the environment variables.
 Config file can be specified using the command line parameter `--config`, e.g., `./fast-updates-client --config config.toml`.
 The default config file name is `config.toml`.
 Here is a list of example configuration parameters.
-Note that to participate as a fast updater, one must be registered at the FTSO Top Level VoterRegistry contract, where it registers its **voter private key** and **sortition private kay** (see below on how to generate the sortition key).
+Note that to participate as a fast updater, one must be registered at the FTSOv2 Top Level system (see [link](https://github.com/flare-foundation/ftso-v2-provider-deployment?tab=readme-ov-file#register-accounts)), where it registers its **sortition private kay** (see below on how to generate the sortition key).

 ```toml